kamicane/prime/doc/prime.md

 method: filter
 --------------

-Creates and returns a object with all of the elements of the object for which the provided filtering function returns `true`.
+Creates and returns a new object with all of the elements of the object for which the provided filtering function returns `true`.

 ### parameters